schteppe/cannon.js/README.markdown

 * Better collision detection - spatial hashing, octrees or similar
 * Debug app that uses three.js or scenejs
 * Parallel solver that uses Web Workers - splits the system and adds to a subsolver (may be any other solver) - see http://www.html5rocks.com/en/tutorials/workers/basics/
+* Performance stats collector class

+# Developer instructions

+## Build

+When a new version of the software has been made, a new build needs to be made.
+Run <code>cd cannon.js/utils/; ./build.py;</code> to do this.
+The version number will be read from <code>cannon.js/VERSION</code> and put into the built files, so update VERSION first.

+## Examples

+To be able to view the examples on the web using Github Pages, the code need to be copied to that public branch.
+The master branch is therefore being merged into the gh-pages branch now and then, eg <code>git checkout gh-pages; git merge master;</code>.
+This way we can use file references in the examples transparently.

+## Version numbering

+The software versioning should follow the Semantic Version Specification: http://semver.org/